Welcome

 Our policy aims to raise and maintain levels of attendance by:

 For our children to gain the greatest benefit from their education it is vital that they attend regularly and be at school, on time, every day the school is open unless the reason for the absence is unavoidable.
-It is a rule of this school that pupils must attend every day, unless there are exceptional circumstances and it is the headteacher, not the parent, who can authorise the absence.
+It is a rule of this school that pupils must attend every day, unless there are exceptional circumstances, and it is the headteacher, not the parent, who can authorise the absence.

 Promoting Regular Attendance

 At Spring Meadow Primary School and School House Nursery, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our pupils from the outset.
-It is a central part of our school’s vision, values, ethos, and day to day life.
-We recognise the connections between attendance, attainment, safeguarding and wellbeing.
+It is a central part of our school’s vision, values, ethos and day to day life.
+We recognise the strong connections between attendance, attainment, safeguarding and wellbeing.

 Mrs Emma Donegan